jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-7a.md

 A Roman colony therefore was different from a Greek colony in terms of the nature or motives of its establishment.

 The original words for those establishments had accordingly very different meanings.

 The Latin word (Colonia) signifies a plantation.

-    The Greek word (apoikia), on the contrary, signifies= a separation of dwelling
+The Greek word (apoikia), on the contrary, signifies:
+- a separation of dwelling
-        a departure from home
+- a departure from home
-        a going out of the house.
+- a going out of the house.

 The interest which established Roman colonies was as plain and distinct as those of Greek colonies.

 Both derived their origin from irresistible necessity or from clear and evident utility.

-4 The establishment of the European colonies in America and the West Indies arose from no necessity.
+{{< s v="4" >}} The establishment of the European colonies in America and the West Indies arose from no necessity.

 Their utility was very great but not understood at their first establishment.
 Utility was not the motive of the colonies nor of the discoveries occasioned by it.
 The nature, extent, and limits of that utility are not well understood to this day.

-5 During the 14th and 15th centuries, the Venetians had a very advantageous commerce in spiceries and East India goods.
+{{< s v="5" >}} During the 14th and 15th centuries, the Venetians had a very advantageous commerce in spiceries and East India goods.

 They purchased them chiefly in Egypt and distributed them to other European nations.
     Egypt was then under the Mammeluks, the enemies of the Turks.
     The Turks were the enemies of the Venetians.
     This union of interest, assisted by the money of Venice, formed such a connection that gave the Venetians almost a monopoly of the trade.

-6 "The great profits of the Venetians tempted the avidity of the Portuguese."
+{{< s v="6" >}} "The great profits of the Venetians tempted the avidity of the Portuguese."

 During the 15th century, the Portuguese tried to find a way by sea to the countries where the Moors brought ivory and gold dust across the desert to the Venetians.
 They discovered:
 - The Madeiras